clij/clijx-assistant/supplementary_methods_section_generator.md

 ### Example
 ```
-This protocol documents an image processing workflow using CLIJx-Incubator.
+This protocol documents an image processing workflow using CLIJx-Assistant.
-Read more about it online: https://clij.github.io/incubator/
+Read more about it online: https://clij.github.io/assistant/

 Overview
  * Copy